All Episodes

 By the way, they break that out by party.

-Um importantly, James Carville and Stan Greenberg of Democracy Corps, uh former advisors to Democratic President Bill Clinton, of course, need I remind you, went out and did a poll for the Democrats, went out and did a poll for the Democrat senators.
+Even more importantly, James Carville and Stan Greenberg of Democracy Corps, former advisors to Democratic President Bill Clinton, of course, need I remind you, went out and did a poll for the Democrats, went out and did a poll for the Democrat senators, went out and did a poll that didn't look so good.

 They released it yesterday.

-Uh quote, we do not find very much voter support for the comprehensive Senate bill, the pollsters wrote.
+Quote, we do not find very much voter support for the comprehensive Senate bill, the pollsters wrote.

 Most independents and Republicans opposed it.

-This is going to cause some uh trepidation here, which um maybe the Bush administration saves uh the Democrats here and maybe they don't, and that's kind of what's at stake politically, isn't it?
+This is going to cause some trepidation here, which maybe the Bush administration saves the Democrats here and maybe they don't.

-And the and the further backdrop is this.
+And the further backdrop is this.

-Uh and uh then they had to back off the the the automakers wanted to squelch the the cafe requirements of you know how many miles per gallon you know dictated by the government, and and that's in a mess.
+And then they had to back off the automakers wanted to squelch the cafe requirements of how many miles per gallon dictated by the government.

 They don't know which way they're going on that.